ashiklom/isofit/examples/py-hypertrace/README.md

         - `"simple"` -- Algebraic inversion.
 This uses the same underlying code as `"inversion"`, but for the least-squares optimization step, sets the number of function evaluations to 1.
 This works because Isofit uses the algebraic inversion as its initial condition.
     - `create_lut` -- If `true` (default), use LibRadtran to create look-up tables as necessary.
 If `false`, use whatever LUT configuration (path, engine, etc.) you provided in the Isofit config (note that this is untested and experimental).

+### Modtran simulator

+To generate your own atmospheric look-up tables, we recommend using the MODTRAN simulator (sRTMnet).
+This requires a working copy of the [6S (v2.1) atmospheric radiative transfer model](http://6s.ltdri.org/pages/downloads.html) as well as the [pre-compiled MODTRAN emulator](https://doi.org/10.5281/zenodo.4096627).
+Briefly, the steps to get this working are:

+1. [Download the 6S source code](http://6s.ltdri.org/pages/downloads.html) and extract to a directory on your local machine.
+2. Compile 6S by calling `make` inside the source code directory.
+The binary will be installed in that directory.
+   - NOTE: If you have `gfortran/gcc` > v8.0, you may need to add `-std=legacy` to the `FFLAGS` in the Makefile to prevent errors during compilation.
+3. [Download the pre-compiled MODTRAN emulator](https://doi.org/10.5281/zenodo.4096627) and extract to a directory.
+4. When running Hypertrace, in the `isofit/forward_model/radiative_transfer_engines/vswir` block, set `engine_base_dir` to the absolute path of the _directory_ where you extracted the 6S source code, the `emulator_aux_file` to the absolute path of the `sRTMnet_v100_aux.npz` file, and `emulator_file` to the path to the sRTMnet _directory_ that contains `saved_model.pb`, `assets`, and `variables` (usually, a subdirectory called `sRTMnet_v100` in the same directory as the `.npz` file).

 ### Libradtran

+Alternatively, you can generate LUTs using the open source atmospheric RTM LibRadtran.
-To generate your own atmospheric look-up tables, you'll need a working installation of LibRadTran.
+To do this, you'll need a working installation of LibRadTran.
-Follow the instructions in the [Isofit `README`](https://github.com/ashiklom/isofit/tree/r-geom-2#quick-start-with-libradtran-20x) to install.
+Follow the instructions in the [Isofit `README`](https://github.com/isofit/isofit#quick-start-with-libradtran-20x) to install.
 Note that you must install LibRadTran into the source code directory for it to work properly; i.e.

 ``` sh